samarth1rao/knapsack/algorithms/10-geneticalgorithm/README.md

 #### Efficient Tournament Selection

 The Python code shuffles the entire population list to select four individuals for a tournament, costing `O(P)` time.
-We instead select four random indices and ensure uniqueness by incrementing (modulo size), costing `O(1)` space and time.
+We instead select four random indices and ensure uniqueness by incrementing (modulo `POPULATION_SIZE`), costing `O(1)` space and time.

 #### Dynamic Hyperparameters